Watchmakers face dearth of craftsmen as luxury market booms

 "I said no. I want to keep my freedom to be able to explore my creative possibilities," she said.
 "Many old women have taught me their enamel secrets in their kitchen."

-"I have seen some crafts disappear during the last 30 years," said Juan-Carlos Torres, head of Vacheron Constantin, which is owned by Richemont CFR.VX.
-"Engine-turning almost disappeared, enamelling as well, (at one point) there were only two or three decent enamellers left in the world."
+"I have seen some crafts disappear during the last 30 years," said Juan-Carlos Torres, head of Vacheron Constantin, which is owned by Richemont.
+"Engine-turning almost disappeared, enameling as well, (at one point) there were only two or three decent enamellers left in the world."

 "TRUE GIFT"